London, W1K 2TJ,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Antofagasta and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 29800 Antofagasta employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Antofagasta has purchased the following applications: Amazon EC2 for Application Hosting and Computing Services in 2016, Kryha Obscura for Blockchain Platform in 2019, Microsoft 365 for Collaboration in 2015 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Antofagasta has purchased the following applications: Kryha Obscura for Blockchain Platform in 2019, Microsoft 365 for Collaboration in 2015, Umbraco CMS for Web Content Management in 2018 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Antofagasta is running and its propensity to invest more and deepen its relationship with Amazon Web Services (AWS) , Microsoft , Kryha or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Antofagasta is running and its propensity to invest more and deepen its relationship with Kryha , Microsoft , Umbraco or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Antofagasta revenues, which have grown to $6.61 billion in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Antofagasta intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.